weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Slack integration

-You can also set up Slack integration by specifying a Slack webhook in the `hookURL` configuration variable, and choose the name of your bot in `username`.
+Set up Slack integration by specifying a Slack webhook in the `hookURL` configuration variable, and choose the name of your bot in `username`.
 Edit `flux.conf` accordingly and then run:

 ~~~
 fluxctl set-config --file=flux.conf